sameerkumaragrawal/GEM/README.md

 ★ No ads
 ★ Handle multiple groups
 ★ Add events involving the group, for e.g. in a restaurant where a few individuals pay for all or some, or involving just an individual member in the group
-★ Add a Cash Transfer transaction (cash return) involving 2 individuals
+★ Add a cash transfer transaction (cash return) involving 2 individuals
 ★ Provides a possible solution for settlement
 ★ View and filter history of events and cash transfers for one or all members
 ★ View each individual's total payment and consumption within the group